fbpx

 An additional gift shop and ice cream parlor sell merchandise, and of course, ice cream.

-A VIP tour experience adds the experience of making your own ice cream in the flavor lab.
+A VIP tour experience adds the fun of making your own ice cream in the flavor lab.

 It’s Easy to Reach all of the Fun Things to Do in New England